Polish Corridor: Nazi German invasion – end of the corridor

 On September 1, 1939, Germany invaded Poland.
-The German Fourth Army defeated the Polish Pomorze Army, which had been tasked with the defense of this region, and captured the corridor during the Battle of Tuchola Forest by September 5.
+The German Fourth Army defeated the Polish Pomorze Army, which had been tasked with the defence of this region, and captured the corridor during the Battle of Tuchola Forest by September 5.
 The corridor was subsequently directly annexed by Germany until it was recaptured by the Red Army at the end of the war.
 Other notable battles took place at Westerplatte, the Polish post office in Danzig, Oksywie, and Hel.